10 years ago today the UN General Assembly recognised water and sanitation as a human right.

 The research comes at a critical time in South Africa.
 Water services provision is characterised by water shortages and water quality problems.
 Such problems often stem from inadequate investment in infrastructure maintenance and exacerbated by periods of drought and, in the context of an alarming breakdown of governance and financial systems in municipalities across the country, deepened by years of corruption in the water sector.

 From this precarious position, the water sector is now also required to expand emergency water services in order to combat the spread of COVID-19.
-The of prioritising short-term high visibility actions at the expense of building resilience is very real, and although it is vital to expand access to water to combat COVID-19, the long-term consequences of re-allocating money for maintenance of water and sanitation infrastructure to fund the COVID-19 response are very concerning.
+The danger of prioritising short-term high visibility actions at the expense of building resilience is very real, and although it is vital to expand access to water to combat COVID-19, the long-term consequences of re-allocating money for maintenance of water and sanitation infrastructure to fund the COVID-19 response are very concerning.

 We hope that you will join us when we launch the #ClaimYourWaterRights case studies next month, and that these examples of communities working tirelessly over long periods of time to claim their water rights using a variety of different mechanisms will inspire activists and stimulate further research, campaigning and public interest litigation on water rights.